Quickstart

 populated and searchable, with type, keyword, and spatial filters down the

-Select any dataset card to open its detail page — metadata, schema, and a live map preview of the data’s extent.
-Here is the Manhattan Building Heights dataset from the Manhattan Skyline showcase map:
+Select any dataset card to open its detail page: metadata, schema, and a live map preview of the data’s extent.
+The screenshot below shows the detail page for the Sentinel-2 satellite imagery referenced by the New York From Orbit showcase map:

 Service topology

-Section titled “Service topology”The default docker compose up -d brings up five services.
-The diagram below
+Section titled “Service topology”The default docker compose up -d brings up seven services: six long-running (shown

 Next steps

 Section titled “Next steps”- Going to production?
-See the Install Guide for full prerequisites, Docker Compose profiles, and troubleshooting.
+See the Install Guide for full prerequisites, default services, optional profiles, and troubleshooting.

 - Configuring users and roles?
 See the Admin Guide for RBAC, OAuth/OIDC, and backup automation.